The Implications of Brexit on Access of Products to the EU Market

 It is important that economic operators (manufacturers or importers) are aware of responsibilities, particularly when placing products on the EU-27 market.

 Irish manufacturing businesses will need to take note of the following details:

 1. Does your manufacturing business rely on the services of third party certification through a notified body?

 You may have been using the services of a UK based notified body.
-From the date of withdrawal, UK based notified bodies will no longer be recognised and you will need to source another EU based notified body listed in the European database, NANDO Database.
+After the transitional period, UK based notified bodies will no longer be recognised and you will need to source another EU based notified body listed in the European database, NANDO Database.
 Approved notified bodies are free to offer their services throughout Europe and your current notified body should facilitate the transfer of your files and data to the new body selected.